Monkey Prince: Lazurus Planet

 The Monkey Prince leaves the Hall to give Alice some time alone, but while he is away King Fire Bull attacks Robin and destroys the Hall.
 The Monkey Prince returns to find the Hall in ruins and Ultra-Humanite and Winston attempting to open a portal to the Phantom Zone to capture the Monkey King.
-Despite Winston being knocked unconscious, Ultra-Humanite succeeds in opening the portal but the Monkey Prince thwarts him by jumping into the Phantom Zone, where he encounters his father.
+Despite Winston being knocked unconscious, Ultra-Humanite successfully opens the portal, but the Monkey Prince thwarts him by jumping into the Phantom Zone, where he encounters his father.
 Sun Wukong does not believe Marcus is his son, even after Marcus displays the same abilities as him and Wukong witnesses a memory from Marcus' birth.
 Marcus requests Wukong's help against Nezha and King Fire Bull but he refuses, as leaving the Phantom Zone will result in his death.
 To prove that he is his son, the Monkey King orders the Monkey Prince to deal with Nezha and King Fire Bull and once successful to seek out his mentor, the Sandalwood Buddha, as he could help Wukong escape the Phantom Zone.
-As the Monkey Prince returns to Earth, Ultra-Humanite deduces his identity and injects nanobots into his adoptive grandson's body, which will torture him unless he obeys Ultra-Humanite's commands.
+As the Monkey Prince returns to Earth, Ultra-Humanite deduces his identity and injects nanobots into his body, which will torture him unless he obeys Ultra-Humanite's commands.

 The Monkey Prince helps Robin and Alice fight King Fire Bull before more heroes arrive to fight him and witnesses Alice seemingly sacrifice herself to help the heroes defeat and imprison King Fire Bull.
 Afterwards, the Monkey Prince reunites with Pigsy in Metropolis where he vows to kill King Fire Bull for what he did to Laura, but Pigsy warns him about seeking revenge, revealing that undisciplined power and hate was what made King Fire Bull become a devil.
 When Nezha possesses Batman and captures Robin, the Monkey Prince rescues him and helps Robin, the Bat-Family, Pigsy, Zatanna and Enchantress free Batman from Nezha's spirit in Gotham City.

-While cleaning up Metropolis with Pigsy, Supergirl and Shellestriah, the Monkey Prince defends the city from an army of skeletal soldiers sent by their demoness master to capture Supergirl to replenish the weakened King Fire Bull.
+While cleaning up Metropolis with Pigsy, Supergirl and Shellestriah, the Monkey Prince defends the city from skeletal soldiers sent by their demoness master to capture Supergirl to replenish the weakened King Fire Bull.
 The soldiers reveal that the Monkey Prince is the Monkey King's clone rather than his son, causing the Monkey Prince to have a nervous breakdown, allowing the soldiers to capture Supergirl due to her vulnerability to magic.
 While pursuing the soldiers, Pisgy reassures the Monkey Prince that he is indeed the Monkey King's son as no clone could experience or accomplish what he achieved, allowing Marcus to accept himself as real.
 The Monkey Prince rescues Supergirl and defeats King Fire Bull, who is resealed back in his prison by Pigsy.
-Finally coming to terms with his identity, Marcus reunites with Winston and Laura, who has fully recovered, but now has to contend with Gerard knowing his secret.
+Coming to terms with his identity, Marcus reunites with Winston and Laura, who has fully recovered, but now has to contend with Gerard knowing his secret.